cloudprivacylabs/json2rdf/README.md

 knowledge graphs.
 A JSON-LD document can be translated into RDF and vice-versa.

-This is a proof-of-concept to show that layered JSON schemas offer the same functionality.
+This is a proof-of-concept to show that layered JSON schemas can be used to translate JSON documents to RDF (i.e. to a knowledge graph).
 A layered JSON schema is simply a JSON schema with additional overlays that annotate the schema.
 A JSON document can be interpreted with such a layered schema to build linked data representations in RDF.

 There are several advantages of using layered JSON schemas: JSON schemas are widely available in the industry to specify data